 Why am I writing about mussels on a website about mental health nutrition?
+Are mussels good for you?
 Believe it or not, mussels are mental health and brain superfoods!
 But what do mussels taste like?
 And how do you pick and cook mussels?
-Let’s take a closer look at green mussels vs. black mussels and answer those questions!
+Let’s take a closer look at green mussels vs. black mussels and answer those questions.

 What Are Mussels?

 Mussels are a type of shellfish that live in both fresh and saltwater.
 They are often used in culinary dishes around the world and can be cooked in a variety of ways.